 Law students choose to spend their summers at Schiff Hardin and associates decide to practice here because the firm has created an environment where they can both cut their own paths and be mentored.
 Many of the firm’s partners first met Schiff Hardin during on-campus interviews, first worked at the firm as summer associates, and first learned the art of deals and trial practice as associates here.
 As Professional Development Partner, Lisa Brown manages the firm’s talent development system, from the initial hiring process through the summer program and each subsequent stage of an associate’s development.
 She chairs the Law Student Recruitment Committee and is an active member of the Professional Personnel Committee, Diversity Committee, and Women’s Mentoring Group.

-Lisa’s mandate is to ensure that the firm’s new lawyers take full advantage of the many opportunities available to them, and that every associate have the opportunity to develop the skills and gain the experience, training, and mentoring essential to success as a partner.
+Lisa’s mandate is to ensure that the firm’s new lawyers take full advantage of the many opportunities available to them, and that every associate has the opportunity to develop the skills and gain the experience, training, and mentoring essential to success as a partner.

 Lisa began her now two-decade career at Schiff Hardin as a summer associate, joined the firm upon graduation from law school, and spent the next ten years working on the firm’s most high-profile and complex litigation matters.
 Among other representations, she managed all aspects of discovery and trial preparation for a $1 billion trade secret action against a major telecommunications company; all aspects of class certification and expert witness discovery in a class action against a major insurer; and all aspects of fact and expert witness discovery in a multi-million-dollar professional liability action.
 Through these multi-year engagements, Lisa developed a keen strategic vision, the ability to marshal evidence and integrate large amounts of data, and the skill to leverage that information in aid of creative, effective, and efficient strategies.